Cowboy Church Bass

 Brandon Wooddell and Keith McMillan beat the

 field using flukes and trick worms around docks.
-Brandon said..…”We
+Brandon said..…”We caught 2 keepers on our

-caught 2 keepers on our first spot.
-Moved to the second spot that produced in
+first spot.
+Moved to the second spot that produced in the past and caught

-the past and caught nothing.
+nothing.
 Went back to first spot, and it was dead.
-We
+We didn’t have anything to

-how to run in low water timbered areas, we started fishing
+fall back on and no knowledge on how to run in low water timbered areas, we

-the docks.
-We fished several before I caught our limit fish on a 6” trick worm
+started fishing the docks.
+We fished several before I caught our limit fish on

-at 1 o’clock.
-We ran the rest of the docks in that area doing the same and
+a 6” trick worm at 1 o’clock.
+We ran the rest of the docks in that area doing

-in March” Their 11.79-pound sack was worth $470.00.
+on Chambers in March” Their 11.79-pound sack was worth $470.00.

 Big Bass – Carson Brock catches the big bass of the